Will-Griffiths-Ireland/Journee/README.md

 ## Planning

+I thought a lot about how I could bring to life my idea of an online journal where users could document their journey through life.
+It came from reading old diaries my father kept, they were a portal into the past, with a simplistic charm.
+I wanted to create something modern but connected to the spirit of the past where you had one day of condensed notes.
+The name comes from a combination of...

+* Journal
+* Journey
+* Journée (French for day)

 The initial plan for the site was to include more interaction features such as comments and reactions, along with notifications and approval mechanisms.
 After careful consideration I decided that these features would actually detract from the simplicity of the application, after seeing friends and family with various social media apps that bombarded them with notifications and reminders I decided this is not what I wanted.
 A journal is really about you and documenting your story.
 I didn’t want it to become a race to build followers/friends or to tailor your content to please or attract others.
 I did want to give users the ability to share their journal with others but not for this to be the default, when a user creates a new journal page it's private by default and they have to choose to publish it for others to see.

+I also wanted to give user the choice of including media but didn’t want it to become of massive collection.
+Like the journal entry I have limited it to one per day so the users will think carefully about what they upload

 ### Target Audience